Techtonica/curriculum/recursion/recursion.md

 - Recursive algorithms are often used to solve problems with the Tree data structures (for example, the DOM is a tree!)

 ### Demonstration
-The instructor demonstrates in the video walkthrough an example of a recursive algorithm in JavaScript.
+The instructor demonstrates in the video walk through an example of a recursive algorithm in JavaScript.

 ### Independent Practice
 Write a recursive function `isPalindrome(aString)` that returns `true` if `aString` is a [palindrome](https://en.wikipedia.org/wiki/Palindrome).
 A palindrome is any string that is the same read forwards or backwards: